robin2405/CreativeForums/README.md

 I fully support every version of creativeforums as long as it's the current version if you are using a version from last year or anything then i won't support it.

 ###Features
+-Admin and user panel
+-Bcrypt encrypted passwords (very safe)
+-Tiny MCE text editor
+-bootstrap pre-installed
+-PM system(not optimised with user panel yet)
+-Player posts list(not optimised with user panel yet) -Themes system(not finished yet)
+-Page system(not finished at all)
+-Creating topics/posts/categories....(all basic forum features) -More to come!!!